Claudia Lawrence

 The Crimewatch program was also the origin of a comment which would start the rumour mill rolling, and would give her already distressed family cause for more upset.
 Presenter Kirsty Young pressed the detective on the reason for Claudia's disappearance, asking about '"areas of Claudia's life that are difficult to say the least and definitely complex."'
 If anyone was in any doubt, or confused about what Kirsty was referring to, it was cleared up when Detective Superintendent Galloway replied: '"as the investigation has developed it's become apparent that some of Claudia's relationships had an element of complexity and mystery to them.
 I'm certain that some of those relationships were not known to her family or friends."'

 As a result of this comment, newspapers and the media exploded with speculation about Claudia's private life and romantic relationships, with articles in the papers suggesting that she may have been involved with married men and perhaps been found out by a vindictive spouse.
-The fallout from the Crimewatch program was extensive and had an impact on her family, especially causing Claudia's mum, Joan, to lose further faith in the authorities who were meant to be searching for her daughter.
+Local people suddenly came out of the woodwork with supposed knowledge about relationships Claudia had been involved in, and social media started spreading gossip.
+The fallout from the Crimewatch program was extensive and had an impact on her family, causing Claudia's mum, Joan, to lose further faith in the authorities who were meant to be searching for her daughter.

 Image 12: An officer outside the Nag's Head